src-d/borges/docs/using-borges/workflow.md

 ## All components working together

-This is an example of several components working together.
-It's using a producer that generates jobs from the [rovers](https://github.com/src-d/rovers) mentions queue, a consumer that processes those jobs and a republish producer that moves back jobs with errors from buried queue to jobs queue.
+This is an example of several components working together:

+* producer that generates jobs from the [rovers](https://github.com/src-d/rovers) mentions queue
+* consumer that processes those jobs
+* republish producer that moves back jobs with errors from buried queue to jobs queue

 ![big picture](../../assets/big_picture.png)